Tool Engineering

 8.3 Tool UX Design for Agents

-Writing Clear Descriptions
+Writing Clear, Unambiguous Descriptions

 A good tool description includes: